JungHoKong/Immunotherapy_AMB/README.md

 - networkx
 - lifelines
 - plotly
-- mageck

 Libraries above can be install using `pip install` or `conda install`.
 Installation of the libraries would take less than 5 minutes.

-A full list of libraries used can be found in "py3.yml", "plotly_env.yml" and "mageckenv.yml".
+A full list of libraries used can be found in "py3.yml" and "plotly_env.yml".

 # src
 `Figure3_run_LOOCV.py` Perform Leave-One-Out Cross-Validation (LOOCV) in Samstein cohort.
 Training AMB model would take approx. 1 hour.

 `Figure3_predict_validation_cohort.py` Make predictions in validation cohort.

-`Figure6_run_MAGeCK.py` Run MAGeCK.

 `mutation_distribution` Distribution of mutation burdens and AMB levels in Samstein and Hellmann cohorts.